 How do you treat glycated skin or AGE’s with diet?

-Start by eating foods that require no label. (salmon, broccoli, etc) Eat more vegetables than fruits, and start drinking at least 2-3 liters of water a day.
+Start by eating foods that require no label.
+Eat more vegetables than fruits, and start drinking at least 2-3 liters of water a day.
 Aim for most of your diet to be made up of quality proteins, and alkalizing leafing green vegetables.
-If your food does have a label, check out the sugar content in the nutritional facts, as well as the ingredient list.
-A lot of companies hide sugar in the form of carbohydrates (which begin converting to sugar once you begin to chew them), or artificial sweeteners.
+If you ARE reading a label, check out the sugar content in the nutritional facts as well as the ingredient list.
+A lot of companies hide sugar in the form of carbohydrates, or fake sweeteners.
 It’s important to be aware that your sugar consumption may be more than you really think.
-Some common names for “sugar” are maltodextrose, dextrose, sucrose, high fructose corn syrup, rice syrup, maltose, cane sugar, cane juice, barley malt, dehydrated cane juice, fructose, fruit juice concentrate, glucose, sorghum syrup, agave, buttered syrup, caramel and more.
-Moreover, keep in mind that anything made with a grain flour (this includes rice), such as breads, pastries and pastas, converts to sugar as it is broken down in your GI tract.
+Some common names for “sugar” are maltodextrose, dextrose, sucrose, high fructose corn syrum, rice syrup, maltose, cane sugar, cane juice, barley malt, dehydrated cane juice, fructose, fruit juice concentrate, glucose, sorghum syrup, raw sugar, agave, buttered syrup, caramel and more.